iSPIRT/depa-world/internal/training/tech_faq.md

 CCR implementations will support tools to help monitor and debug training pipelines without compromising privacy.

+## Does DEPA supporting Self-Sovereign Identity (SSI) and DIDs (distributed identifiers)?
+Which open source IAM frameworks are used?

+Yes DEPA supports SSI and DID.
+The choice of which IAM frameworks are supported is left up to the SRO.
+In our reference implementation, we support did:x509 and did:web.

+## How are contracts and agreements represented in the system (REGO, ODRL, etc.)?

+In DEPA training, TDPs register datasets with the contract service, backed by a verifiable ledger.
+The service provides a public interface for querying.
+So potential TDCs (or anyone else) can query the service and find out all datasets that are registered.

+## Which encryption technology is used?
+Is distributed ledger technology (blockchain) used?
+If yes which DLT open source software is used?

+We use standard AES-XTS encryption.
+No DLT here.

+## Payments to the TDPs in real time as per the terms of the contract".
+Is this service provided by a marketplace ?

+Yes this is provided by the contract service.

+## Would DEPA supply certified ML frameworks?
+We are developing certified ML framework in the open source.
+Part of the roadmap.

 ## How can I get involved?

 We are currently in the Wave-0 phase, where we work with select organizations to evaluate the framework.
 If you are interested, please register using this [form](https://docs.google.com/forms)